Fusion power: Confinement

 To produce self-sustaining fusion, part of the energy released by the reaction must be used to heat new reactants and maintain the conditions for fusion.

 Magnetic confinement

+Magnetic confinement fusion uses magnetic fields to confine the plasma.

-Magnetic Mirror
+Magnetic mirror

-Magnetic mirror effect.
-If a particle follows the field line and enters a region of higher field strength, the particles can be reflected.
+In a magnetic mirror reactor, a configuration of electromagnets is used to create an area with an increasing density of magnetic field lines at either end of the confinement volume.
+Particles approaching the ends experience an increasing force that eventually causes them to reverse direction and return to the confinement area, like light reflected from a mirror.
 Several devices apply this effect.
 The most famous was the magnetic mirror machines, a series of devices built at LLNL from the 1960s to the 1980s.
-Other examples include magnetic bottles and Biconic cusp.
+Other examples include magnetic bottles and the biconic cusp.
 Because the mirror machines were straight, they had some advantages over ring-shaped designs.
 The mirrors were easier to construct and maintain and direct conversion energy capture was easier to implement.
 Poor confinement has led this approach to be abandoned, except in the polywell design.

 Magnetic loops

 Magnetic loops bend the field lines back on themselves, either in circles or more commonly in nested toroidal surfaces.
 The most highly developed systems of this type are the tokamak, the stellarator, and the reversed field pinch.
 Compact toroids, especially the field-reversed configuration and the spheromak, attempt to combine the advantages of toroidal magnetic surfaces with those of a simply connected (non-toroidal) machine, resulting in a mechanically simpler and smaller confinement area.